vrockai/pipeline-test/docs/content.md

 ---

 ## Gut microbiome of mealworms (Tenebrio molitor Larvae) show similar responses to polystyrene and corn straw diets.
- 07.05.2023, _T Mamtimin, H Han, A Khan, P Feng, Q Zhang, X Ma, Y Fang, P Liu, S Kulshrestha, T Shigaki, X Li_
+ 08.05.2023, _T Mamtimin, H Han, A Khan, P Feng, Q Zhang, X Ma, Y Fang, P Liu, S Kulshrestha, T Shigaki, X Li_

-Some insects can degrade both natural and synthetic plastic polymers, their host and gut microbes play crucial roles in this process.
+_Animals, Polystyrenes, Tenebrio, Larva, Gastrointestinal Microbiome, Lignin, Zea mays, Escherichia coli, Plastics, Diet_ Some insects can degrade both natural and synthetic plastic polymers, their host and gut microbes play crucial roles in this process.
 However, there is still a scientific gap in understanding how the insect adapted to the polystyrene (PS) diet from natural feed.
 In this study, we analyzed diet consumption, gut microbiota responses, and metabolic pathways of Tenebrio molitor larvae exposed to PS and corn straw (CS).

 [Source](https://doi.org/10.1186/s40168-023-01550-w)